mdm/mdm.github.io/about.markdown

 Go
 --

 I started playing [Go](https://en.wikipedia.org/wiki/Go_%28game%29) in October 2004, after picking up a set of stones and a board during a trip to China.
 I began playing in tournaments soon after and [rose to 4k](http://www.europeangodatabase.eu/EGD/Player_Card.php?&key=13837912) in about two years.
 Unfortunately, I didn't improve much after that.
 Mostly due to my inconsistent reading abilities and lack of joseki knowledge.
 However, I'm still chasing the dream of becoming a dan player one day.
-Online I usually play on [KGS](http://www.gokgs.com/) as "[mdm](http://kgs.gosquares.net/index.rhtml.en?id=mdm&r=1)".
-I like the agressive playing style of the Asian servers ([Tygem](http://www.tygemgo.com/), [WBaduk](http://www.wbaduk.com/), etc.) better, but their clients are too buggy.
+Online, I used to play a lot on [KGS](http://www.gokgs.com/) as "[mdm](http://kgs.gosquares.net/index.rhtml.en?id=mdm&r=1)".
+However, lately I like the agressive playing style of the Asian servers ([Tygem](http://www.tygemgo.com/), [Fox](http://weiqi.qq.com/), etc.) better and usually play there on weekends.

 Foreign Languages
 -----------------